 The President of Nigeria is elected using a modified two round systems, to be elected in the first round, a candidate must receive a majority of the vote and over 25% of the vote in at least 24 of the 36 states.
 If no candidate passes this threshold, a second round is held.
 Although there were about 73 political candidates in the 2019 presidential elections, the electoral race was majorly centered on the two Fulani Muslims, incumbent President Muhammadu Buhari and Alhaji Atiku Abubakar of the All Progressives Congress (APC) and Peoples Democratic Party (PDP) respectively.
 Members of The African Union said the elections were "largely peaceful and conducive for the conducting of credible elections."
 The electoral commission also described the elections as mostly peaceful.
 The 2019 elections were one of the most peaceful presidential election to have ever been conducted in Nigeria after the April 2011 election, although it still had traces of violence in some states, compared to the characteristics of some previous election behaviors, the election was on the right side unlike the previous 2007 election were over 1000 people were killed in election protests.
 Although the election atmosphere was duly observed by a greater percentage of the population, immediately following the elections there were claims of widespread fraud by the opposition.
-The claims included accusations of ballot box snatching, vote-trading and impersonation.
+The claims included ballot box snatching, vote-trading and impersonation.
 There were also claims that caches of explosives were found by police there.
 Following all these are the speculations among the citizens of the country as to whether the election was actually “free and fair” or not.
-These speculations arose as a result of the INEC’s postponement of the initial date for the announcement of the election results.
-The research discovered that most are of the mindset that the election was rigged, a lesser population believe that the Incumbent President deserves his second tenure and an even lesser and nonexistent percentage are unaware of political happenings in the country.
-The aim of the research is to find out and make known the areas in which the conducts of the presidential elections in Nigeria should be readjusted and improved upon against the 2023 presidential elections.
-The research also discovered the pattern of outcome in Nigerian elections and the indifference in the 2019 General Election.
-Reflecting on the voting pattern in Nigeria where ethno-religious and regional affiliations determine the criteria used by voters to elect their President even though, the two major contenders this time emerged from the same region unlike in previous times.
+These speculations arose as a result of the INEC’s postponement of the initial date for the announcement of the election results. some were of the opinion that the election was rigged, a lesser population believe that the Incumbent President deserves his second tenure .
+The aim of the research is to find out the general opinion of the people of lagos state in respect to the 2019 presidential election and to make recommendations on areas that need to be readjusted and improved upon against the 2023 presidential elections.
+The study also looked in to voting pattern in Nigeria where ethno-religious and regional affiliations determine the criteria used by voters to elect their President even though, the two major contenders in 2019 presidential election emerged from the same region unlike in previous times.

 1.2 Statement of the problem

-The 2019 Nigerian presidential elections previously scheduled 16 February but later took place on 23 February, citing logistical challenges in getting electoral materials to polling stations on time.
+The 2019 Nigerian presidential elections was previously scheduled to take place on the 16 February but was later postponed to 23 February, citing logistical challenges in getting electoral materials to polling stations on time.
 In some places, the vote was delayed until 24th February, 2019.
-The electorates are the people who cast the votes to select their leader of choice into a political office.
-Electorates are the people being ruled and the law has given the electorates the right and veto power to vote any political candidate of their choice.

-The audience rating is the general opinion of the public on a certain issue being discussed.
-The Collins dictionary defines an audience rating as a figure based on statistical sampling indicating what proportion of the total listening and viewing audience tune in to a specific program or network.
+As result of this postponement of election and delay in the voting process, many citizen took their social media page, mainstream media vis a vis interpersonal communication to protest against the postponement and delay.
+While some were in support of the postponement, many see it as a way the incumbent government exercised the power of incumbency.
+Despite barrages of media protest, the election has come and gone and a new democratically elected government has been sworn in.
+This raises the question of how the people of Nigeria specifically lagos state rate the election process, if it is one characterized by dominance of power of incumbency or guided by the principle of free and fair election.
+This, if not looked into, may be as blueprint to other elections.
+Thereby making or marring the election processes more especially 2023 presidential election.